128technology/docs/docs/legacy_OTP_install.md

 Selecting the wrong type of console may result in garbage characters being displayed and the install hanging.
 If this is the case, reboot the target system and select the correct line for the target hardware.
 :::

-#### 128T System with VGA Console
+#### SSR System with VGA Console

 Use this option when running on hardware that has onboard graphics chipsets.
-This installs 128T using the GUI installer.
+This installs the  SSR using the GUI installer.

-### 128T Installation
+### SSR Installation

-After the Linux installation completes, the 128T software installation begins.
+After the Linux installation completes, the SSR software installation begins.
 Note that this may take several minutes to complete.
 After the installation has completed, the following screen is displayed:

 ![Installation Complete](/img/intro_installation_bootable_media_install_complete.png)